IBM-Security/verify-access-aac-authentication-policies/authentication_policies/magic_link/README.md

 6. Server side the token is validated and the users credential information is created.
 7. The authentication process is complete.

+# Warning

+Please note that this authentication mechanism requires users to click a link sent to their email to log in.
+While convenient, this method may not fully align with modern security best practices, particularly in environments requiring higher security standards.

 ## Pre-requisite tasks

 1. The Authentication and Context Based Access Configuration wizard has been run on the reverse proxy.